Estimating the Number of Clusters via Normalized Cluster Instability: Introduction

 A central problem in cluster analysis is selecting the appropriate number of clusters $k$.
 To develop a method that identifies the true number of clusters $k^*$, one requires a formal definition for what a 'good clustering' is.
 Different definitions have been proposed and it is generally accepted that the appropriate definition depends on the clustering problem at hand \cite[see e.g.][]{friedman2001elements, hennig2015true}.

 Most definitions in the literature define the quality of a clustering in terms of a distance metric between the clustered objects.
 These methods select $k$ by trading-off a function of this distance metric against the number of $k$.
 The most commonly used distance metric is the average (across clusters) within-cluster dissimilarity $W(k)$, which is the average dissimilarity between all object-pairs within the same cluster.
-When selecting the $k$ based on this metric one assumes that $W(k)$ shows a 'kink' at $k = k^*$, because $k > k^*$ one splits homogeneous clusters which leads to smaller improvements in $W(k)$.
+When selecting the $k$ based on this metric it is assumed that $W(k)$ would exhibit a 'kink' at $k = k^*$, i.e., when the assumed number of clusters $k$ matches the true number of clusters $k^*$.
+This is because for $k = k^*$ clusters are highly homogenous allowing for only minimal improvements in $W(k)$ when splitting objects further.
 All methods in this class, in one way or another, aim to identify this 'kink'.
-Two other methods are the Gap statistic \citep{tibshirani2001estimating} and the Jump statistic \citep{sugarfinding}.
+Two examples are the Gap statistic \citep{tibshirani2001estimating} and the Jump statistic \citep{sugarfinding}.
 Related metrics are the Silhouette statistic \citep{rousseeuw1987silhouettes}, which is a measure of cluster separation rather than variance, and a refinement thereof, the Slope statistic \citep{fujita2014non}.

 Another approach, which is the focus of this paper, defines a good clustering in terms of its \textit{stability} against small pertubations of the data.
 Correspondingly, stability-based methods select the $k$ yielding the most stable clustering.
 Stability-based methods are attractive because they do not require a metric for the distance between objects and have been shown to perform at least as well as state-of-the-art distance-based methods \citep{ben2001stability, tibshirani2005cluster, hennig2007cluster, wang2010consistent, FangWang2012}.